Skip to main content

 • OS based on Ubuntu 20.04 or 22.04, which runs on the SBC (Raspberry Pi 4, UP Board, or Asus Tinker Board) and contains all components needed to start working with ROS or ROS 2 immediately.
 The microSD card or MMC memory with OS is included with each ROSbot.
 The OS has been modified to make the file system insensitive to sudden power cuts.

 All software on ROSbot XL are based on docker containers.
-List of avaliable containers you can find here.
+List of available containers you can find here.

 QUICK NOTE